jonbmartin/pulpy/README.rst

 Getting Started
 **********************
-To begin using `pulpy`, import the package in your Python script:
+To begin using `pulpy`, import the package in your Python script.
+For demo purposes, we'll also import the SigPy package's plotting functions:

 .. code-block:: python

    import pulpy as pp
+   import sigpy.plot as pl

 1) RF Pulse Design and Simulation
 **************************************